MYRON HENRY GOLDFINGER, FAIA (1933-2023)

 1983 - The Shep and Regina Porter House, aka Shinnecock Bay House, 12 Lakewood Lane, Quoque NY.
 Commissioned in 1981.
 Featured in GA Houses 22.
 Still owned by the Porters as of 2020.

 1982 - The Jatin and Barti Shah House, 30 Beachfront Lane, New Rochelle NY.
-Photos by Norman McGrath.
-Featured in GA Houses 19.
-Still owned by the Shahs as of 2020.
+Has been renovated, not by Goldfinger, and a story added.
+For sale in 2024.

 1982 - The Robert and Sylvia Rachesky House, aka Architecture in Suburbia #3, 35 Deerhill Drive, Ho-Ho-Kus NJ.
 Deeded in 2003 to Mark and Carol Rachesky.